Norwegians: Canada

 From 1825 to 1900 some 500,000 Norwegians landed at Ville du Quebec in Canada (and other Canadian ports) for travelling through Canada was the shortest corridor to the United States' central states.
 In spite of efforts by the Government of Canada to retain these immigrants for Canada, very few remained because of Canada's somewhat restrictive land policies at that time and negative stories being told about Canada from U.S. land agents deterring Norwegians from going to Canada.
 Not until the 1880s did Norwegians accept Canada as a land of opportunity.
 This was also true of the many Americans of Norwegian heritage who immigrated to Canada from the US with "Canada Fever" seeking homesteads and new economic opportunities.
 By 1921 one-third of all Norwegians in Canada had been born in the US.

 These new Canadians became British subjects in Canada, and part of the British Empire.
 Canadian citizenship, as a status distinct from that of a British subject, was created on 1 January 1947, with Canada being the first Commonwealth country to create their own citizenship.
 Prior to that date, Canadians were British subjects and Canada's nationality law closely mirrored that of the United Kingdom.
 On 1 January 1947, Canadian citizenship was conferred on most British subjects connected with Canada.
 Unlike the US, Canada was part of the British Empire and most Norwegians would have become Canadians and British subjects at the same time.

 According to the 2011 Census, 452,705 Canadians reported Norwegian ancestry (Norwegian-Canadians).
-Norwegians make up 2% of the White Canadian population.
-However, the actual figure may be higher.
-It is important to note that because so many Norwegian women married men of other nationalities, and thus by census rules are not counted as having children of this ethnic origin, this tends to reduce the number in the statistics.